 Principle Potential Lower Level Definitions Potential Criteria for Judging Consistency of Materials Potential Criteria for Judging Consistency of Board Behaviors 9.
 Any Reasonable Interpretation con't Defensible measures and standards are those that: Are objectively verifiable (e.g., through research, testing, and/or credible confirmation of observable phenomena.
 Are relevant and conceptually aligned with the policy criteria and the board's policy set.
 Represent an appropriate level of fulfillment within the scope of the policy.
 When the board examines the delegatee's reasonable interpretation, and subsequently is convinced that the extent, depth, and reasonableness of interpretation are objectively justified, acceptable and sufficiently addresses the policy, the board should accept it as reasonable.
-If the interpretation is reasonable-but doesn't accomplish what the board's intentions is, the board must subsequently add further specificity to its policies to further clarify its intent.
+If the interpretation is reasonable- but doesn't accomplish what the board's intentions is, the board must subsequently add further specificity to its policies to further clarify its intent.
 The CEO is allowed any reasonable interpretation at any time, even if they have provided the board with an earlier interpretation, any new one (even at the point of monitoring) is valid as long as it is reasonable It depicts that if the interpretation is judged not reasonable then the data cannot be valid or relevant.
 A justification or rationale for the interpretation is seen as providing assistance to the board's ability to evaluate its reasonableness.
 Any process for evaluation of reasonableness is defined in a way that meets the above criteria.

 Principle Potential Lower Level Definitions Potential Criteria for Judging Consistency of Materials Potential Criteria for Judging Consistency of Board Behaviors 10.
 Monitoring: The board must monitor organizational performance against previously stated Ends policies and Executive Limitations policies.
-Monitoring is for the purpose of discovering if the organization achieved a reasonable interpretation of these This includes at least: Monitoring requires two acceptable things; a reasonable interpretation and data showing evidence that the interpretation is being met.
+Monitoring is for the purpose of discovering if the organization achieved a reasonable interpretation of these board policies.
+The board must therefore judge the CEO's interpretation for its reasonableness, and the data demonstrating the accomplishment of the interpretation.
+The ongoing monitoring of Potential Lower Level Definitions This includes at least: Monitoring requires two acceptable things; a reasonable interpretation and data showing evidence that the interpretation is being met. a.
 Since data points to interpretation, interpretation must be found reasonable first.
 Monitoring is simply comparing data against a reasonable interpretation of the criteria stated in the policy.
-CEO can use any reasonable interpretation This implies that the following should be observed: When describing monitoring it should always indicate the two requirements for success (a reasonable interpretation and data showing accomplishment of it) and nothing else.
-It should not suggest looking at or worrying about data or This implies that the following should be observed: Does the board appropriately assess the report; Interpretation judged reasonable Data evidences interpretation Only relevant criteria and data considered Process is recorded as board act Has the board developed and does it follow interpretation of these board policies.
-The board must therefore judge the CEO's interpretation for its reasonableness, and the data demonstrating the accomplishment of the interpretation.
-The ongoing monitoring of board's Ends and Executive Limitations policies constitutes the CEO's performance CEO's interpretation is the first step no matter what method of monitoring is used. b.
-Information provided must be relevant and sufficient. c.
-Extraneous information is to be avoided and/or ignored. metrics prior to judging interpretation.
-Any forms or processes should conform.
-CEO interpretation is starting point for monitoring, can be changed at any time.
-Monitoring process must start with CEO interpretation. a schedule of monitoring designed to fulfill its accountability to owners?
+CEO can use any reasonable interpretation CEO's interpretation is the first step no matter what method of monitoring is used.
+Information provided must be relevant and sufficient.
+Extraneous information is to be avoided and/or ignored. of Board Behaviors This implies that the following should be observed: Does the board appropriately assess the report; Interpretation judged reasonable Data evidences interpretation Only relevant criteria and data considered Process is recorded as board act Has the board developed and does it follow a schedule of monitoring designed to fulfill its accountability to owners?
 Does the board insist on and only assess relevant information concerning both interpretation and data to evidence it?
-Does the board insist on the standard of finding interpretation reasonable and data sufficient evaluation.
+Does the board insist on the standard of finding interpretation reasonable and data board's Ends and Executive Limitations policies constitutes the CEO's performance evaluation.
+Monitoring process must start with CEO interpretation.
 Extraneous data or criteria are not included as valid or informing the board's assessment.
-Board should be deliberate and proactive in its monitoring, not reactive.
+Board should be deliberate and proactive in its monitoring, not reactive. sufficient